-Course Reading and Video Viewing Materials (see full optional list of on MKT310 "Pages" tab)

-A selection of required weekly Articles and Videos has been selected to provide a broad array of diverse topics to reach into the theoretical, artistic, scientific, and practical nature of business.
+Course Reading and Video Viewing Materials (see full list of optional material on MKT310 "Pages" tab) A selection of required weekly Articles and Videos has been selected to provide a broad array of diverse topics to reach into the theoretical, artistic, scientific, and practical nature of business.
 These materials are listed on pages 6,7,8,9 of the syllabus.